ilyasergey/YSC2229/source/week-01b_insert_sort.rst

 sorted.
 Once it finishes, it returns a sorted list ``res``, which has all alements of ``prefxi``, and also the inserted ``elem``.

-It's easy to see that the postcondition of ``insert`` implies the precondition of ``walk``, at each recursive iteration.
+Let us notice that the postcondition of ``insert`` implies the precondition of ``walk``, at each recursive iteration.
 Furthermore, the invariant of ``walk`` becomes the correcntess specification of the top-level sorting function, once ``t`` becomes empty, i.e., in its base case.

-Let us now check all of those sepcifications by annotating the code with them::
+We can now check all of those sepcifications by annotating the code with them::

   let insert_sort_with_inv ls =